chuanqisun/vibe-coding-workshop/.github/instructions/hand-tracking.instructions.md

 applyTo: "**/hand-tracking/**"
 ---

-## How to use this file

-Follow the spec below to implement the app.
-When user changes the behavior of the app, make sure to update the spec to reflect the latest state of the code.
-Do NOT describe the change itself.

 ## Spec for Hand Tracking Web Application

 Build a minimal hand tracking web application using Google MediaPipe served from CDN.
 Requirements: